Reactions to Egypt's unrest in the Arab press

 What the Arab papers say : Feb 2nd 2011, 10:46 by J.D. | LONDON

+THE Arab press has been following the unrest in Egypt closely since the country's first "day of rage", over a week ago.
 In Al Shorouk, an independent Egyptian daily newspaper, Emad El Din Hussein describes the sudden disappearance of religious and political barriers that have divided Egyptians in the past decades:

 I swear by Almighty God that I cried with joy to see Egypt reborn in Tahrir Square on Tuesday night…Members of Muslim Brotherhood, Nasserists and Marxists were all present; you could recognize them from their physical appearance and the way they spoke or dressed.
 But they were few and far between...The majority of those present were ordinary citizens...thousands of people mingled together shouting different slogans and singing together…other demonstrators sat talking about poverty, unemployment and violation of human dignity.

 While enthusiastic about the sudden spurt of political activism in Egypt, Mena Malak La‘zar also expresses his anxiety for the movement’s momentum.
-He writes in the Egyptian opposition daily, Al Masri Al Youm
+He writes in the Egyptian opposition daily, Al Masri Al Youm:

 Egypt can now boldly say no!
 Though officials may manage to disperse the demonstrators, they will not succeed in killing them.
 They need to solve their problems.
 Otherwise the consequences could be bad and could be against the nation’s best interests.
 Some of those involved may "ride the wave," and take advantage of those who are not politicised, seizing illegitimate opportunities.
 And so these living protests would die.